Kapuas River

-The Kapuas River (Old Indonesian spelling: Kapoeas River) is a river in the Indonesian part of Borneo island, at the geographic center of Maritime Southeast Asia.
+The Kapuas River (Old Indonesian/Dutch spelling: Kapoeas River) is a river in the Indonesian part of Borneo island, at the geographic center of Maritime Southeast Asia.
 At 1,143 km in length, it is the longest river on the island of Borneo, the longest river in Indonesia and one of the world's longest island rivers.
 It originates in the Müller mountain range at the center of the island and flows west into the South China Sea creating an extended marshy delta.
-The delta is located west-southwest of Pontianak, the capital of the West Kalimantan province.
+The delta is located west-southwest of Pontianak, the capital of the West Kalimantan province, althouth the most northern of the river's outflows actually goes through the city itself.
 This Kapuas River should be distinguished from another Kapuas, which starts on the other side of the same mountain range in central Borneo but flows to the south, merging with the Barito and discharging into the Java Sea.

 Geography and hydrology

 The river is 1,143 km long and 99,000 km2 the river basin covers more than 67% of West Kalimantan.
 The river originates near the center of Borneo, south of the Indonesian-Malaysian border, in the joint between the western slope of the Müller Mountain Range, which runs through the island center, and the southern slope of the Upper Kapuas Range (Kapuas Hulu), which is located more to the west.
 For about 165 km it flows through a mountainous terrain and then descends to a marshy plain.
 There, the elevation decreases by only 50 m over 902 km from Putussibau to the river delta.